WeiB Schwarz Comprehensive Manual (Version 1.88, revised 1/29/2018)

 2.5.3 Effect texts that have <<(text)>> without another definition within them (or ::(text):: in card translations) are referring to a trait.

-2.6.2 Level is a limitation on card playing.
+2.6.2 The level of a card may be relevant with regards to restriction on playing cards.
 Refer to the 'Playing a Card' section later in these rules.

 2.6.3 Cards with the type "Climax" do not have a spot indicating its level.
-These cards are level 0.
+The level of these cards are 0.

-2.7.1 The required cost to play this card is shown in the Cost area. this only applies to character and event.
+2.7.1 The required cost to play this card is shown in the Cost area.
+Cards with the types "Character" and "Event" have this information.

 2.7.2 To play this card, you must move this number of cards noted in the Cost area from your Stock to the Waiting Room.
 Refer to 'Playing a Card' section later in these rules.